 It can be difficult to cope with irrational thought patterns, especially because it is easy to accept these beliefs as unhealthy.
 Once the client identifies problematic beliefs, the process of actually changing these ideas can become even more challenging.

 The goal of REBT is to help people respond rationally to such situations who feel upset when making a mistake.

-When we face this type of situation in the future, the emotionally healthy response will be to realize that the expectation of success is not realistic in every endeavour.
+When we face this type of situation in the future, the emotionally healthy response will be to realize that the expectation of success is not realistic in every endeavor.

 Everyone makes mistakes in life but we must learn from the situation and move forward.
-Clients are encouraged to use strategies such as meditation, journalism, and guided imagery to change unwanted behaviour.
+Clients are encouraged to use strategies such as meditation, journalism, and guided imagery to change unwanted behavior.

-The 2017 review suggests that REBT is a valid treatment that can help with obsessive-compulsive disorder, depression, social anxiety, and disruptive behaviour.
+The 2017 review suggests that REBT is a valid treatment that can help with obsessive-compulsive disorder, depression, social anxiety, and disruptive behavior.

 A study of 2016 looked at the benefits of regular REBT sessions for long-term depression with a social worker.

 A study of 2014 found that REBT could be an effective treatment for young girls that are facing depression.